From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Experiments

 \subsection{Personalized Referring Image Segmentation}

 \paragraph{Implementation Details}

+This task aims to locate personalized instances in the scene image with the help of textual descriptions.
 We first leverage Custom Diffusion~\cite{customdiffusion} to acquire the text embedding of the personalized item.
-Given target object images, we optimize the token embedding of the identifier word "$<$new1$>$" along with the diffusion model.
-Next, we replace "$<$class$>$" in the textual context with "$<$new1$>$ $<$class$>$" as the condition text prompt, and then attain the object attribution map from $SelfCross$ using the same hyper-parameters as in weakly-supervised semantic segmentation (WSSS) experiments.
-To focus on the foreground region, we query the diffusion model with "a photo including $<$class$>$." first to get the object area in the scene.
+Given target object images, we optimize the token embedding of the identifier word \emph{``$<$new1$>$"} along with the diffusion model.
+Next, we replace \emph{``$<$class$>$"} in the textual context with \emph{``$<$new1$>$ $<$class$>$"} as the condition text prompt, and then attain the object attribution map from $SelfCross$ using the same hyper-parameters as in Section~\ref{sec:wsss}.
+To focus on the foreground region, we query the diffusion model with \emph{``A photo including $<$class$>$."} first to get the object area in the scene.
 Then we compare the attribution map of different instances to determine the segmentation results in the object area.
 We have found it hard to gain a complete silhouette with the above process.
 Therefore, we add a clustering process in advance, so that we only have to focus on assigning regions instead of pixels.
 We employ a simple version of spectral clustering~\cite{spectral} which performs surprisingly well in separating each instance.
 Later, we average the attention value in different segments and finally assign the instance to the area with the highest correlation.